hwde/wecosAuthLDAP/README.md

 * Click on "Details" of the plugin wecosAuthLDAP, and there first on the settings of the "LDAP Authentication Plugin“.
 * Enter your LDAP server settings there.
 * DONT check "LDAP Authentication only (fallback to OpenX database otherwise)" at this time
-* now switch to the settings of the second plugin part (LDAP Login Test Plugin) and activate "Enable LDAP Authentication Testpage".
-This activates a new menu item "LDAP Testpage" in the main menu.
+* now you should enable the plugin
-* now switch to the settings of the second plugin part (LDAP Login Test Plugin) and activate "Enable LDAP Authentication Testpage".
+* switch to the settings of the second plugin part (LDAP Login Test Plugin) and activate "Enable LDAP Authentication Testpage".
 This activates a new menu item "LDAP Testpage" in the main menu.
 * If the login test was successful, switch back to the plugin configuration and deactivate the LDAP test login option (the new menu item should disappear).
-* Now you are free to activate the option "LDAP Authentication ony", this should now be possible without any risk.
+* feel free to activate the option "LDAP Authentication ony", this should now be possible without any risk.

 Please note: The accounts must still be created on the Revive ad server as usual, only the password verification takes place via the LDAP server.